Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Meanwhile, in the background…

 On 26 March, the Ryder Report (above) was handed to the Government for its perusal.
-On the same day, the Rover-Triumph Advisory Board met, and minutes from the Jaguar and Rover-Triumph Advisory Board were taken.
+On the same day, the Rover Triumph Advisory Board met, and the Minutes from the Jaguar and Rover Triumph Advisory Board were taken.

 Jobs threat leads to industrial action